BlvckBytes/esp32-ledsrv/README.md

 `<8b resultcode><optional result data>`

-Frame indices, frame durations and string lengths are always represented by two bytes, for future proofness.
+Frame indices, frame durations and string lengths are always represented by two bytes, for future proofness SD card MBs are four bytes.

 As of now, all other data is byte-based.

 Events send data to the client if their channel has been subscribed beforehand.